lukejharmon/lanyon/chapters_preref/chapter4_fitbm_pre.md

 ## Section 4.5: Summary

 By fitting a Brownian motion model to phylogenetic comparative data, one can estimate the rate of evolution of a single character.
 In this chapter, I demonstrated three approaches to estimating that rate: PICs, maximum likelihood, and Bayesian MCMC.
 In the next chapter, we will discuss other models of evolution that can be fit to continuous characters on trees.

+## Footnotes

+<a name="footnote3.1">1</a>: Throughout this chapter, when I say rate I will mean the Brownian motion rate parameter.
+This is a little different from “traditional” estimates of evolutionary rate, like those estimated by paleontologists.
+For example, one might have measurements of trait in a series of fossils representing an evolutionary lineage sampled at different time periods.
+By calculating the amount of change over a given time interval, one can estimate an evolutionary rate.
+These rates can be expressed as Darwins (defined as the log-difference in trait values divided by time in years) or Haldanes (defined as the difference in trait values scaled by their standard deviations divided by time in generations).
+Both types of rates have been calculated from both fossil data and contemporary time-series data on evolution from both islands and lab experiments.
+Such rates best capture evolutionary trends, where the mean value of a trait is changing in a consistent way through time (for more information see Harmon 2014).
+Rates estimated by Brownian motion are a different type of “rate”, and some care must be taken to compare the two (see, e.g., Gingrich xxx).
+At the end of this chapter I will discuss the relationship between evolutionary rates calculated in Darwins and Haldanes with rates calculated by fitting Brownian motion models. [*back to main text*](#footnote3.1_back)

+## References